Kerbside recycling

 View the kerbside recycling guidebook here(PDF, 3MB)

-How the new kerbside recycling system will work
+How our kerbside recycling system works

 Infographic explaining how to use your recycling cratesInfographic explaining what to do before putting recycling in your crates